-There are currently seven undated gilts in issue.
+There are currently six undated gilts in issue.
 These are the oldest remaining gilts in issue, some dating back to the nineteenth century.
-The redemption of these bonds is at the discretion of the Government, but because they carry low coupons 'in perpetuity', it would not be cost effective over the long run for Government to redeem and refinance them until long yields had fallen sufficiently below the coupon level for a sustained period, and it could be judged that future refinancing would be cost effective.
-Most undated gilts pay interest twice a year; however some pay interest four times a year.
+The redemption of these bonds is at the discretion of the Government, but because they carry low coupons 'in perpetuity', it is only cost effective over the long run for Government to redeem and refinance them when long yields fall sufficiently below the coupon level for a sustained period, and it could be judged that future refinancing would be cost effective.
+Some undated gilts pay interest twice a year and some pay interest four times a year.

 The redemption of undated gilts is subject to certain conditions being met, which vary between the different gilts.
-For example, some require not less than three months' notice in the London Gazette (e.g. 3½% War Loan), some not less than one month's notice (e.g. 2½% Annuities) whilst others can only be redeemed on an interest payment date (e.g. 3½% Conversion Loan).
-With the exception of 3½% War Loan (which has £1.9 billion in issue) all undated gilts are “rumps”.
+For example, some require three months' notice in the London Gazette (e.g. 2½% Treasury Stock), some one month's notice (e.g. 2½% Annuities) whilst others can only be redeemed on an interest payment date (e.g. 3½% Conversion Loan).
+All undated gilts are “rumps”.

 Double-dated conventional gilts